How floors work in Index Marketplaces

 The Marketplace Package floor is highest, so DSPs are sent a floor price of $5.00.

-If a Marketplace Package has a fixed floor price, we send the Marketplace Package fixed floor price to DSPs, but only if it is higher than the highest publisher floor + fees.
+If a Marketplace Package has a fixed price, we send the Marketplace Package fixed floor price to DSPs, but only if it is higher than the highest publisher floor + fees.

 Highest publisher floor Marketplace fees Marketplace Package fixed floor price Calculation Will the deal transact?